 2.75 cups whole wheat flour, or gluten free substitute

 Preheat oven to 350 degrees F.

 Mix all biscuit ingredients together in a large bowl until well combined.
 If the dough gets stiff with the addition of the flour, give it a few kneads on a clean surface.
 Roll out onto a clean, slightly floured surface, about ½ inch thick.
 Cut into desired shapes, I used these dog biscuit cookie cutters.
-Bake for 20 min, until firm.
-Cool completely before glazing.
+Bake for 20 min on a cookie sheet, until firm.
+Cool completely and then glaze.